 Please see our latest map with alternative routes

-The permitted paths around Brundholme Woods are currently not accessible, due to flood damage.
+Many of the permitted paths around Brundholme Woods are currently not accessible, due to flood damage.
 We have undertaken work, with the Lake District National Park volunteers, to discourage access to unsafe parts of the path.
 This entailed the removal of sleeper bridges and stiles.
 We urge people to please take notice of the signs and cordons, which are in place for public safety.
-The alternative route is now closed.
+The alternative route from Brundholme Road, through Brundholme Woods to the railway trail is now closed.

 Our aim is to restore the route primarily as a path for all: wheelchair users, pushchairs, cyclists and walkers alike.
 We will not do anything that would compromise the line becoming a railway in the future.

 Yes, the reconnection plans include extensive repairs and improvements to Rawsome Bridge.

 The woodlands along the old railway line are in our (or adjacent) landownership and have been actively managed for over 20 years.
 Works such as coppicing, thinning, felling and planting constitutes good woodland management and supports a varied and healthy wildlife habitat.

 Due to the size and scale of the construction works there has been an inevitable loss of trees.
 We will compensate for this loss by providing additional tree planting once the work is complete.
 The numbers of trees to be planted will exceed those removed or cut back during construction works.
 Total trees to be planted will be a minimum of 1,500 which is a 3 to 1 ratio.